William Wynter: Operations off Ireland

 In 1571, during the first of the Desmond Rebellions one of Wynter's ships was seized at Kinsale by James Fitzmaurice Fitzgerald, the Irish rebel.
-On 12 August 1573, Wynter was knighted, but, in 1577, he was passed over for the post of treasurer of the navy in place of Sir John Hawkins, a promotion that would have doubled his income.
-Nevertheless, Sir William Wynter and his brother, George, both received a handsome return on their investment in Sir Francis Drake's 1577 Voyage.

-In 1579, he commanded the squadron off Smerwick in Ireland, cutting off the sea-routes and seizing the ships of the papal invasion force, which was landed by Fitzmaurice in the company of Nicholas Sanders launching the Second Desmond Rebellion; during this campaign he assisted in the siege of Carrigafoyle Castle.
+In 1579, he commanded the squadron off Smerwick in Ireland, cutting off the sea routes and seizing the ships of the papal invasion force, which was landed by Fitzmaurice in the company of Nicholas Sanders launching the Second Desmond Rebellion; during this campaign, he assisted in the siege of Carrigafoyle Castle.

 Spanish Armada

-In 1588, the year of the Spanish Armada, Wynter joined the main fleet of Lord Howard off Calais and proposed the fire-ship plan to drive the Spaniards from their anchorage; he took a celebrated part in the battle off Gravelines on 29 July, which was the only time in his career when he had hard fighting.
+On 21 July 1588, Sir Francis Drake wrote, at the request of Lord Howard, to notify Lord Henry Seymour and Sir William Wynter of the approach of the Spanish Armada.
+Wynter joined the main fleet of Lord Howard off Calais and proposed the fire-ship plan to drive the Spaniards from their anchorage.
+He took part in the battle off Gravelines on 29 July, which was the only time in his career when he had hard fighting.
 During the engagement, he received a severe blow on the hip when a demi-cannon toppled over.
 It is said that he was the only one to have understood the completeness of the navy's defence, assessing from his experience at Leith that the enemy army's transport would require 300 ships, while Howard and Drake thought that the invasion of England might still take place despite the naval repulse delivered to the armada.

-Vice-Admiral of England Sir William Wynter was granted the manor of Lydney in recognition of his services against the Spanish Armada.
 His portrait was included in the Armada Tapestries.

-Having been created admiral, Wynter supported charges of dishonesty against the treasurer of the navy, Hawkins, and wrote critically of him to Sir William Cecil, Lord Burghley.